Data Catalogs: A Category of Their Own

 According to the report, MLDCs are becoming increasingly valuable for organizations implementing self-service analytics:

 Combining ML with collaboration and activation scales out data understanding and speeds up use.
 Thus, MLDCs are demonstrating ROI in many cases within four weeks.
-Additionally, ML provides certain insights from data as part of its analytic process that previously required an analyst to see facts, trends, and causal relationships.

 The Forrester report looks at 29-criteria to evaluate machine learning data catalog providers and identifies “the 12 most significant ones — Alation, Cambridge Semantics, Cloudera, Collibra, Hortonworks, IBM, Infogix, Informatica, Oracle, Reltio, Unifi Software, and Waterline Data.”